 - 16 Megapixel Full HD 1080p 60 FPS camera with a redesigned lens for lower image distortion

-- “Follow me” feature to follow the pilot by adjusting its location to the transmitter
+- “Follow me” feature follows the pilot by adjusting its location to the transmitter.

 - Flight times of up to 25 minutes thanks to its intelligent 5, 200-mAh battery (2 included)

-- Real-time feed from the Q500+’s camera displayed on the 5.5’’ touchscreen of the ST10+ Personal Ground Station (transmitter) giving you access to the view of what the camera sees
+- A real-time feed from the Q500+’s camera is displayed on the 5.5’’ touchscreen of the ST10+ Personal Ground Station (transmitter), giving you access to the view of what the camera sees.

 DJI Phantom 3 Drone

 - Lightbridge digital steaming provides live viewing of 720p video